MohammadRayhan190720/programming-hero-web-development-course/Milestone-6/Module-30/learning.md

 - Helps to deal with function that have a lot of parameters,Defult values
 - it convenient to write ,easy to maintain and friendly to read
 - save form writeing repetive code
+- use destructure to retrieve values form an object